-How to Rid Your Garden of Potato Beetles
+How to Get Rid of Potato Beetles

 Potato beetles are voracious predators that first skeletonize your potatoes and then move on to your peppers, eggplants and tomatoes.
 Getting rid of them requires vigilance on your part.